Dekh Tamasha Dekh

 Dekh Tamasha Dekh is a 2014 Indian Hindi-language social and political satire film about a true incident.
 It revolves around the search for the religious identity of a poor man crushed under the weight of a politician's hoarding.
 The film explores an impossible India where bizarreness is normal.

 Plot

-Inspired by a true incident, the film starts when an underprivileged man gets crushed under the weight of a politician's (Satish Kaushik) poster.
+Inspired by a true incident, the film starts when an underprivileged man gets crushed under the weight of a politician's poster.
 The film gets into the mood immediately after the man dies.
 The story gets to a climax as the judge tries to get into the details of the man's death, the lawyers of the parties argue the case, and it sparks communal riots.
 The deceased, who was a Hindu by birth, converted to Islam.
 His death gives rise to a religious spark between the two religious factions, who want his body to be burned and buried, respectively.